AO-StreetArt/CrazyIvan/docs/pages/algorithm.rst

 Proof
 -----

-Given coordinate systems A, B, and C, and transformations T:subscript:`B` and T:subscript:`C` such that, for any point a in A, a can be represented as a point b in B by:
+Given coordinate systems A, B, and C, and transformations :math:`T_B` and :math:`T_C` such that, for any point a in A, a can be represented as a point b in B by:

 .. math:: b = T_B * a